In the Midst of Grief

 - “Jesus wept,” over the death of his friend Lazarus, John 11:35, and the faithlessness of Jerusalem.
 Matthew 23:37-39

-There are, and have always been, fellow travelers are in this valley of grief with us – some ahead, some behind, and some beside us.
-And God’s Spirit is in us, as near as the beating of our very own hearts.
+There are, and always have been, fellow travelers in this valley of grief with us – some ahead, some behind, and some beside us — and God’s Spirit is in us, as near as the beating of our very own hearts.

 He is with us in every tear, with us in our anger and denial, with us in our sadness, with us when we are beyond words, with us in every moment of our grief. “… the Spirit himself intercedes for us with groans too deep for words.”
 Romans 8:26 NIRV